Student loan forgiveness and repayment programs

 In this article:

-• Understand the different tax implications of these programs.
+• Understand the tax implications of these programs.

-• Find out how to apply for the Public Service Loan Forgiveness Program and Veterinary Medicine Loan Repayment Program.
+• Find out how to apply for Public Service Loan Forgiveness and the Veterinary Medicine Loan Repayment Program.

-• See how the AVMA works to support and protect these programs.
+• See how the AVMA supports and protects these programs.

 Public Service Loan Forgiveness